Follow our top tips and cooking advice on how to achieve the ultimate roast chicken

 7) Take a rest

 Chicken needs to rest after cooking in the same way as beef, lamb and pork, to allow the juices to settle back into the meat.
-Cover your chicken with foil and set aside for 10-15 minutes.
-This will give you chance to make the gravy.
+Cover your chicken with foil and set aside for 30 minutes.
+The rest of the sides can finish cooking and you can make the gravy – don't forget to add in the flavoursome juices from the chicken as it rests.

 How to carve a chicken